Luchixiang/EMDiffuse/README.md

 ### Training:
 #### Step 1: Download the Dataset
-Download the dataset from https://zenodo.org/records/10205819
+Download the dataset from https://zenodo.org/records/10205819.
 #### Step 2:  Align and Crop
-Automatically register and crop patches for model training.
+Register and crop patches for model training.
 For our dataset with multiple noise levels:

 ```python
 cd RAFT/core